Middle-earth Strategy Battle Game: Legions of Middle-earth

-As of August 2006, Games Workshop released a new expansion entitled Legions of Middle-earth, centering on theming and army building.
+As of August 2006, Games Workshop released a new expansion entitled Legions of Middle-earth, centring on theming and army building.
 It is not a supplement or rulebook, as it contains no rules; instead, it provides army lists for players to theme their forces around, and scenarios which are designed to work in conjunction with them.
 However, Games Workshop also released supplement summaries online in conjunction with Legions of Middle-earth, so effectively a player only requires Legions of Middle-earth and the main rulebook in order to use the rules of the supplements.
 According to one review, the army lists would transform the game "from what has essentially been a scenario-based game that appealed mostly to collectors to a genuine tournament-compatible game system," although in this it "could have been a little bit more restrictive."
 Some of the miniatures for the point values listed have not yet been released; in this way, the book was not to become obsolete with future releases for some time.